PDU

 What are PDUs and Server Rack Power Strips?

-PDUs (Power Distribution Units) and power strips are devices that offer electrical outlets from a single source, expanding the capability to plug in multiple devices.
-Power strips are common in both professional and residential settings and work as a multi-outlet product.
-They offer a good number of additional outlets to plug in several devices when the outlet space is limited.
-Besides, the PDU is designed for more complex and integrated industrial settings or data centers.
+On the other hand, Power Strips are common in both professional and at-home settings.
+And work as a multi-outlet product.
+They offer a good number of additional outlets to plug several devices when the outlet space is limited.
+Additionally, the PDU is equally suitable for more complex and integrated industrial settings.
+They provide a compact power supply to multiple devices.
+A few PDUs have remote access to resolve any power issues and monitor power consumption.

 Key Differences b/w Power Strips and PDUs